adamhvt/motif-challenge-2022/README.md

 The application should be able to store widgets in a List and print their coordinates with their shape and size (not their area, just their dimensions).
 For that you need to create a simple widget repository, through which you can add widgets and get the full list of widgets.

+We have created the Visual Studio project with some interfaces already added to help you get started quickly.
+Make sure to **implement** and **extend** these interfaces as neccessary.

 Coordinates are x and y integer values on an imaginary page.
 \
 The size/shape depends on the widget, as follows: